aN4ksaL4y/duck-ai/README.md

-if nothing works, you always have selenium
+if nothing works, you can always have selenium